nystudio107/seomatic/README.md

 SEOmatic works on Craft 2.4.x, Craft 2.5.x, and Craft 2.6.x.

+The SEOmetrics feature requires PHP 5.4 or later and that you have the [php-xml extension](http://osticket.com/forum/discussion/8702/php-fatal-error-call-to-undefined-function-utf8-encode-error-message) installed.

 ## Overview

 SEOmatic allows you to quickly get a website up and running with a robust, comprehensive SEO strategy.
 It is also implemented in a Craft-y way, in that it is also flexible and customizable.